COVID-19

 Countries that have taken the most serious measures to limit the activities and movement of their citizens have had the most success in limiting the spread of the virus and the number of seriously ill people as well as deaths.
 Death rates in those countries from the virus have been around 1%; mortality rates in countries that have not contained the spread have been in the 3–5% range.

-In the United States, if one third of the population ultimately contracts the virus, it’s the difference between 1 million dead and 4 million dead.
+In the United States, if one-third of the population ultimately contracts the virus, it’s the difference between 1 million dead and 4 million dead.
 Either number is unacceptable.
 We must flatten the curve.

 Do your part.
 Follow the guidelines for your community regarding activity and social distancing.